 Being picky, the lower half of the Superb’s cabin does have more scratchy plastics, but everything inside is impressively well screwed together and there are enough gloss black and chrome accents to lift the ambience inside.

-S and SE cars get cloth seats as standard, but SEL and L&K cars come with leather seats, while Sportline Plus models get a sports quilted Alcantara set as well as a sports steering wheel with further lifts things.
+S and SE cars get cloth seats as standard, but SEL and L&K cars come with leather seats, while Sportline Plus models get a sports quilted Alcantara set as well as a sports steering wheel to further lift things.